She Bop: Lyrical content

-The song was considered controversial, as it dealt with masturbation.
-It was included on the Parents Music Resource Center's "Filthy Fifteen" list, due to its sexual lyrics; this led to the creation of the Parental Advisory sticker.
-Lauper told The Howard Stern Show she recorded the vocals while nude.
-She has stated that finding a copy of gay men's magazine Blueboy lying around in the recording studio provided the impetus for writing "She Bop".
+The track is an ode to masturbation.
+It was included on the Parents Music Resource Center's "Filthy Fifteen" list in 1984 due to it being considered "profane or sexually explicit"; this led to the creation of the Parental Advisory sticker.
+Lauper has stated that finding a copy of gay men's magazine Blueboy lying around in the recording studio provided the impetus for writing "She Bop".
 The magazine is mentioned in the first verse.
-The single has been released in over 32 variations across the world, the most common being a two-track 7" single (with varying covers) and a two-track 12" vinyl single (also with varying covers).